 Types of tomatoes

-Determinate – Determinate tomato plants are also called ‘bush tomatoes’ and form compact plants that grow about three feet tall, although some larger varieties can grow up to four feet.
-Because the fruits of determinate tomatoes ripen around the same time, they’re often grown by gardeners who like to can or preserve their harvest.
-Determinate tomatoes are often left unsupported, but they can also be held upright with sturdy tomato cages.
+Determinate – Determinate tomato plants, also called bush tomatoes, form compact plants that grow about three feet tall, although some larger varieties can grow up to four feet.
+Because the fruits of determinate tomatoes ripen around the same time, they’re often grown by gardeners who like to preserve their harvest or make big batches of sauce or salsa.
+Determinate tomatoes are often left unsupported, but I prefer to keep them upright with sturdy tomato cages.
+This keeps the foliage off the ground, reducing the risk of soil-borne diseases.
+It also ensures that sunlight reaches all parts of the plant to support photosynthesis.

 Indeterminate – Unlike determinate tomato plants which grow to a certain size and stop, indeterminate varieties can grow six to eight feet tall.
-They only stop growing when the end-of-season frost finally kills the plants.
-Also called ‘vining tomatoes’, they yield their harvest over a long period of time and are best grown on sturdy supports like tall wire cages, stakes, or trellises.
+They only stop growing when an autumn frost finally kills the plants.
+Also called vining tomatoes, indeterminate varieties yield their harvest over a long period of time and are best grown on sturdy supports like tall wire cages, stakes, or a trellis system.
+I also like to prune my vining tomato plants to direct growth and boost fruit production.

 How far apart to plant tomatoes is dependent on the types of tomatoes grown – determinate or indeterminate – and the types of supports used.
-Trellised plants in sturdy cages or supports can tolerate a closer planting than those allowed to sprawl on the ground.
+Trellised plants in sturdy tomato cages or supports can tolerate a closer planting than those left to sprawl on the ground.
 Of course, there are other benefits to trellising your tomato plants.
-They’ll be less likely to suffer soil-borne diseases.
+They’ll be less likely to suffer soil-borne diseases like early blight and it makes it more difficult for pests, like slugs, to climb up the plants.

 Indeterminate tomatoes – This is where supporting your plants makes a big difference with spacing.
 I plant staked indeterminate tomato plants 18 to 24 inches apart.
 They are pruned regularly during the growing season to control growth and encourage good air circulation.
-And while I don’t allow any of my tomato plants to sprawl on the ground, if you prefer to leave your indeterminate plants unstaked, space them three to four feet apart.
+You can also use tomato ladders or extra tall tomato trellises to keep indeterminate plants off the ground.
+Again, space them 18 to 24 inches apart.
+If you don’t want to stake vining tomatoes you can let them to sprawl on the ground, but be award that they can create quite a large mound of foliage.
+In this case, space the plants about four feet apart.

 How far apart to space the rows?